qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_addn_info.rst

 .. rst_class:: flattenforhtml

-Build with GitHub using firmware and extras
+Build from Source (with firmware and extras)
 ============================================

 Use this information to build various Qualcomm Linux Yocto layers including the ``meta-qcom-hwe``, ``meta-qcom-extras``, ``meta-qcom-qim-product-sdk``,